perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 ![Balloon](./balloon-celebrate-3-years.JPG)

-There are 7 new Angular conferences has been organized around the world.
-The my nearest Angular conference is NG-MY (Malaysia).
-I was a speaker.
+There are 7 new Angular conferences being organized around the world.
+The my nearest Angular conference is NG-MY (Malaysia 🇲🇾).
+I was a first time speaker there.  🎤

 ![Conferences](./angular-conferences.JPG)

-ngGirls is the female Angular Community.
+ngGirls is the female Angular Community. 💃
 You can check the link. [http://ng-girls.org/](http://ng-girls.org/)

 ![ngGirls](./ng-girls.JPG)

-Now, it's a community turn to share the case studies.
+Now, it's a community turn to share their case studies.
 The first case study was Deutsche Bank.

 Rene Kriest - Head of Development for Public Websites